Ashland County Court Records

 Divorce Records

-Divorce and dissolution records are maintained by the Clerk of Courts for the Court of Common Pleas.
-Requesters can obtain copies of divorce decrees, journal entries, and related filings by contacting the Clerk’s office at (419) 282-4242 or visiting the courthouse in person.
+Divorce and dissolution records are kept by the Clerk of Courts for the Court of Common Pleas.
+To get copies of divorce decrees, journal entries, or related filings, contact the Clerk's office at (419) 282-4242 or visit the courthouse in person.
 Online searches for domestic relations cases are available through the eAccess portal.

 Marriage Records

-Marriage licenses and records in Ashland County are maintained by the Probate Division of the Court of Common Pleas, not by the Clerk of Courts or the Health Department.
-To obtain a certified copy of a marriage certificate, requesters may visit the Probate Division at the courthouse during business hours (Monday–Friday, 8:00 a.m. to 4:00 p.m.) or submit a completed public record copy request form by mail or email to:
+Marriage licenses and records in Ashland County are maintained by the Probate Division of the Court of Common Pleas—not by the Clerk of Courts or the Health Department.
+To get a certified copy of a marriage certificate, visit the Probate Division at the courthouse during business hours (Monday–Friday, 8:00 a.m. to 4:00 p.m.), or submit a completed public record copy request form by mail or email to:

 ATTN: Public Records Clerk